Making the most out of your Paris sale

 Working with one agency offers several advantages.
 It provides the convenience of having only one interlocutor.
 Buyers are more attracted to exclusive listings because they know they will have clarity during negotiations.
 In addition, our unique approach of sharing listings offers you the streamlined marketing of an exclusive listing while benefiting from the wide exposure of a non-exclusive mandate.

-Sellers must have diagnostic tests performed, which normally cost between 500 – 1000 €, depending on the size of the property.
+Sellers must have diagnostic tests performed, which normally cost around 500 €, depending on the size of the property.